On this page:

 Using a lawn sprinkler system to cultivate and maintain a beautiful lawn and garden can give you more luscious green space with fewer worries.
 However, how much does it cost to install a lawn sprinkler system?

-Most homeowners spend $2,000 to $4,000 on an irrigation system for their lawn.
-Several factors will impact the cost, such as the size of the lawn, geographic location, and the number of zones.
+Most homeowners spend $2,400 to $4,200 on an irrigation system for a 1/4-acre lawn.
+Several factors will impact the final cost, such as the size of the lawn, geographic location, and the number of zones.

 Irrigation Cost for the Average Size Lawn

 The average American lawn nationwide is one-fourth of an acre, or roughly 10,870 square feet.
-The further away from the city usually means a bigger lawn.
-However, the availability of water typically limits its size.
+The further away from the city you live, the more likely you are to have a bigger lawn.
+However, the availability of water may limit its size.

 If you’re unsure how large your lawn is, use our acreage calculator to determine the size in acres using a map.